ethyca/fides/docs/fides/docs/language/taxonomy/data_categories.md

     You can extend the taxonomy to support your system needs.
 If you do this, we recommend extending from the existing categories to ensure interopability inside and outside your organization.

-    If you have suggestions for core categories that should ship with the taxonomy, please submit your requests here (**needs link to feature requests**).
+    If you have suggestions for core categories that should ship with the taxonomy, please submit your requests [here](https://github.com/ethyca/fides/issues)

 ## Top Level Data Categories